Despised Icon

 Despised Icon is a Canadian deathcore band from Montreal, Quebec.
-Formed in 2002, the band is noted for the talent of its drummer, Alex Pelletier, who makes frequent use of the blasting technique, as well as for its dual lead vocalists; Alex Erian and Steve Marois.
+Formed in 2002, the band is noted for its drummer, Alex Pelletier, who frequently uses the blasting technique, as well as for its dual lead vocalists, Alex Erian and Steve Marois.
+They are credited as pioneers of deathcore, alongside Antagony and The Red Chord.

-In April 2010, the band disbanded, but officially re-formed six years later in April 2016 after playing reunion shows in 2014 and 2015.
-Collectively the group has released six full-length albums while succumbing to very few lineup changes throughout their run.
+In April 2010, the band disbanded, but officially reformed six years later in April 2016, after playing reunion shows in 2014 and 2015.
+The group has released seven full-length albums and gone through very few lineup changes throughout their run.

 History

 Consumed by Your Poison (2002–2004)

 Despised Icon was founded in January 2002 in Montreal, Quebec, Canada.
-Shortly after their formation, the group signed with Galy Records, and released their debut album, Consumed by Your Poison in October of that year.
-The following year, Despised Icon had undergone several changes in their lineup.
-In early 2004, the group returned with a new formation, consisting of two vocalists Steve Marois and Alex Erian, guitarists Yannick St-Amand and Eric Jarrin, bassist Sebastien Piche, and drummer Alex Pelletier, and recorded a self-financed EP entitled Syndicated Murderers, followed by a split EP with Bodies in the Gears of the Apparatus, issued through Relapse Records.
+Shortly after their formation, the group signed with Galy Records, and released their debut album, Consumed by Your Poison, in October of that year.
+The following year, Despised Icon underwent several lineup changes.
+In early 2004, the group returned with a new formation, consisting of two vocalists, Steve Marois and Alex Erian, guitarists Yannick St-Amand and Eric Jarrin, bassist Sebastien Piche, and drummer Alex Pelletier, and recorded the self-financed EP Syndicated Murderers, followed by a split EP with Bodies in the Gears of the Apparatus, issued through Relapse Records.

 The Healing Process (2005–2006)

 Despised Icon signed a worldwide deal with Century Media in January 2005.
-Despised Icon released their second studio album, The Healing Process through the label on April 5, 2005.
+Despised Icon released their second studio album, The Healing Process, through the label on April 5, 2005.
 It was produced by the band's guitarist Yannick St-Amand, mixed by Jean-Francois Dagenais and mastered by Alan Douches.

-Despised Icon toured in support of The Healing Process in 2005, alongside artists including Cryptopsy, Quo Vadis, Vader, Suffocation, Aborted, Immolation, Deicide and continued touring into 2006 with Through the Eyes of the Dead, Ed Gein, Morbid Angel, Behemoth, Hatebreed, Exodus, The Black Dahlia Murder and Napalm Death.
-During the same year, their debut album, Consumed by Your Poison was re-released through Century Media.
-In early 2007, they went on tour supporting Unearth, along with Job for a Cowboy and Dååth.
+Despised Icon toured in support of The Healing Process in 2005, alongside artists including Cryptopsy, Quo Vadis, Vader, Suffocation, Aborted, Immolation, and Deicide, and continued touring into 2006 with Through the Eyes of the Dead, Ed Gein, Morbid Angel, Behemoth, Hatebreed, Exodus, The Black Dahlia Murder and Napalm Death.
+During the same year, their debut album, Consumed by Your Poison, was re-released through Century Media.
+In early 2007, they toured supporting Unearth, along with Job for a Cowboy and Dååth.